Thanushan0207/Medical-Chatbot-Llama2/README.md

 3. Dowload this model https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q4_0.bin , then put in the folder.
 4. Make sure you obatin a (read) API token from Hugging Face it's free, and put you key into the .env file.
 5. Download all the dependencies from the "requirements.txt" file.
-6. Now you are ready to run the Medical ChatBot!
+6. Now you are ready to run the Medical Chatbot!

 Images & Videos: